Resonances in the Two-Centers Coulomb Systems: Introduction

 \section{Introduction}

-Our work concerns the study of the quantum mechanical two fixed centers Coulomb systems in two dimensions.
-The two dimensional restriction of the two-centers problem arise naturally in the analysis of the three dimensional problem and, as described in \cite{thesis}, it is essential to be able to analyse that case.
+Our work concerns the study of the quantum mechanical two-fixed-centers Coulomb systems in two dimensions.
+The two-dimensional restriction of the two-centers problem arises naturally in the analysis of the three-dimensional problem and, as described in \cite{thesis}, it is essential to be able to analyse that case.

-The study of the two-centers Coulombic systems, both from a classical and quantum point of view, is distributed along the last three centuries, starting from pioneering works of Euler, Jacobi \cite{Jacobi} and Pauli \cite{Pauli} and going on until the recent years.
-For an historical overview we address the reader to \cite{thesis}.
+Since three centuries the two-centers Coulombic systems have been studied, from a classical and later also from a quantum mechanical point of view, starting from pioneering works of Euler, Jacobi \cite{Jacobi} and Pauli \cite{Pauli} and going on until the recent years.
+For an historical overview we refer the reader to \cite{thesis}.

 The interest for the quantum mechanical version of the problem comes mainly from molecular physics.
 Indeed it defines the simplest model for one-electron diatomic molecules (e.g. the ions ${\rm H}_{2}^{+}$ and ${\rm He}\, {\rm H}^{++}$) and a first approximation of diatomic molecules in the Born-Oppenheimer representation.